 Agriculture employment in the county is expected to continue a slowdown as wheat production becomes increasingly mechanized.
 For the region, wheat crop production was at levels considered very profitable, historically.
-Commodities across most markets have continued to see impacts.
+Commodities across most markets have continued to see impacts and, in few cases, benefit from changing levels of global trade, demand and monetary valuation.